The jump table is a method to transfer program control to another code block using a table of branch or jump instructions.

 The selector can be calculated by data (input of switch-case) and transformed into an offset that is used at the selector in the jump table.
 The transform can be multiplying or shifting.

-selector = jump-table-address + offset offset = option-index * memory option-index = transform(data)
+selector = start-address-of-jump-table + offset offset = option-index * memory-size-one-address option-index = transform(data)

 If a static translate table is used, this multiplying can be performed manually or by the compiler, without any run time cost.